How to Publish an AI Research Paper – Step-by-Step Guide

 Step 10 — Dissemination After Publication

-After publication, authors may share their research to increase scholarly reach and visibility, for example via:
+After publication, authors may share their work to increase visibility and reach, for example via:

 • Professional channels (e.g., LinkedIn)